-There were 8 gateways, with Bala Hissar Gate as its main entrance.
-Seen above this entrance are magnificent carvings of both male and female lions and peacocks, the two animals representing security and prosperity.
+Golconda has eight gateways, with the Bala Hissar Gate as its main entrance.
+Above it are magnificent carvings of both male and female lions and peacocks, the two animals representing security and prosperity.

-Another reason which makes this fort an architectural marvel is its ingenious water supply system.
-The water was raised by Persian wheels and stored in overhead tanks at three different levels.
-The water collected was effectively distributed throughout the citadel, including the gardens and fountains, through stone aqueducts and a network of earthen pipes using the force of gravity.
+The fort also had an innovative water-supply system, using Persian wheels to raise the water and store it in overhead tanks at three different levels.
+The water collected was then effectively distributed throughout the citadel, including the gardens and fountains, through stone aqueducts and a network of earthen pipes using the force of gravity.

-Mughal Sultanate had had started eyeing up Golconda because of its opulence and strength.
-After invading most of the provinces in Hindustan, the diamond state became the sole aim for Aurangzeb to conquer.
+The Mughal Empire had its eye on Golconda due to its wealth and strength.
+After invading most of the provinces in Hindustan, the diamond state became Aurangzeb’s sole target.
 The Mughal emperor led his army to seize the fort.
-The infrastructure was so impregnable with its fortified walls, spikes on the main gate to prevent elephants and the echo engineering, it took the emperor 9 months to do it.
-It was only after a Qutb Shahis traitor was bribed to open one of the gateways that allowed the Mughals to enter the fort.
-Post invasion, Mughal Emperor Aurangzeb became the richest monarch in the world.
+However, the infrastructure was so impregnable with its fortified walls, spiked main gate – preventing elephants from ploughing through – and echo engineering that it took the emperor nine months to conquer it.
+Only after bribing a traitor within the Qutb Shahi dynasty to open one of the gateways did the Mughals enter the fort, eventually becoming the richest monarch in the world.

-In AD1713, Nizams took over the fort from the Mughal Sultanate, until the province of Hyderabad was created, post-independence, in 1948.
-The Nizams had also expanded a part of the fort which is now called as Naya Qila.
-Most the construction was ruined during the siege by Aurangzeb.
-Today, 500 years later, the fort draws thousands of visitors to its gates every year to acknowledge the heritage and testimony of Hyderabad’s glorious past.
-Tourists can relive the magnificence of Golconda’s history by visiting on the amazing light and sound shows put on in the evenings.
+Today, the fort draws thousands of visitors to its gates every year to acknowledge the heritage and testimony of Hyderabad’s glorious past.
+You can relive the magnificence of Golconda’s history by watching the amazing light and sound shows that take place in the evenings.